The Strangers

 Luminara’s this angelic type who glows like she swallowed the sun, guides lost souls with a voice that’s a melody of hope and sorrow.
 She guides lost souls to their just ends, her angelic form exudes a warmth that draws the weary and the wandering.
 Yet, beneath this celestial facade lies the burden of an ancient curse—for every soul she leads to salvation, another must be led astray.
 She’s forced to embody the essence of balance, her existence a constant dance between benevolence and malevolence.
 For every good deed she does, she must also perform one that’s not-so-good.
 Think of her as the cosmic scale, always balancing things out.
 And sometimes, that means leading souls astray, even if they don’t deserve it.

 In the Outlands, her name is spoken with reverence and wariness, and she haunts the area around Ecstasy.
-She’s seen as the cosmic scale, the arbiter of a delicate balance that governs the universe.
+She’s seen as an arbiter of a delicate balance that governs the universe.
 Her actions, though seemingly capricious, are bound by the inexorable rules of her curse.
 She is the embodiment of the duality of existence—light and dark, good and evil, creation and destruction.

 Strangers as Proxies